Who to Hold Accountable in Your Supply Chain

-There are many monitoring options to record impact, vibration, and temperature excursions that can help you hold the right parties accountable for damage events and engage them in supply chain optimization.
+There are many supply chain monitoring options to record impact, vibration, and temperature excursions that can help you hold the right parties accountable for damage events and engage them in supply chain improvement and optimization.
 SpotBot Cellular, for example, is popular for recording both temperature and tri-axial impact monitoring for products between 100 and 60,000 pounds.
-SpotBot Cellular’s monitoring software annotates impacts, up to 65 G, as well as exceptional temperature changes, on a map to show managers what occurred and where it happened — so they can zero in on the handler accountable.
+SpotBot Cellular’s shipping monitor software annotates impacts, up to 65 G, as well as exceptional temperature changes, on a map to show managers what occurred and where it happened — so they can zero in on the handler accountable.

 If you’re concerned primarily about shock and vibration, and need in-depth, engineer-level metrics on acceleration, duration, and amplitude of a damage event, ShockLog Cellular (also available with USB and satellite connectivity) fits the bill.
 It’s suited for assets that weigh up to 250 tons, can record 870 events, and features 18 months of recorder battery life plus more than 90 days of connectivity battery life.
 In situations that require additional parameters to be monitored, add-on modules for temperature, pressure, humidity, tilt, roll, and GPS-monitored location are available.